A new sheet metal stamping alternative is here!

-Unlike conventional metal forming methods including sheet metal stamping, roll forming, die casting, extrusion, and traditional hydroforming, FluidForming can achieve a higher degree of very accurate deformation and while keeping tooling and production costs low.
+Unlike conventional metal forming methods including sheet metal stamping, roll forming, die casting, extrusion, and traditional bladder-based hydroforming, FluidForming can achieve a higher degree of accuracy, while keeping tooling and production costs low.
 Low-cost, rapid prototyping means the time between idea and production is dramatically reduced, which inspires creativity and ingenuity.

 By applying uniform force to the sheet metal, the highly-pressurized fluid (in this instance, recycled water) shapes the metal into the form of the tool.
-FluidForming’s extraordinarily high forming pressures (up to 400 mPA/60,000 psi) ensures maximum deformation, allowing for highly detailed component production.
+FluidForming’s metal forming presses — FormBalancers — exert extraordinarily high forming pressures (up to 4,000 bar /60,000 psi) to ensure maximum deformation, allowing for highly detailed component production.

 Legacy hydroforming methods rely on costly bladders and hydraulic oil to form sheet metal.
 Not only are resulting components less detailed than those formed by FluidForming, but because of increased friction between the bladder and the part being formed, they require additional post-production fixturing.

-A component created by using the FluidForming process shows less internal stress and a less of a tendency to return to its original shape than legacy metal forming methods.
+A component created by using the FluidForming process shows less internal stress and a less of a tendency to return to its original shape than legacy metal forming and metal stamping methods.
 When compared to traditional hydroforming, FluidForming also produces components that demonstrate a more homogeneous strength and higher dimensional accuracy.

 Separate equipment for tube forming and sheet metal forming is a must with these legacy systems.
-However, the FormBalancer, FluidForming’s revolutionary and self-contained machine, takes up little floor space and with just a few simple modifications, the same machine can perform sheet metal forming and tube forming functions.
+That’s not the case with a FormBalancer.
+FluidForming’s revolutionary and self-contained machine takes up little floor space and with just a few simple modifications, the same machine can perform sheet metal forming and tube forming functions.

 This method of metalworking, which was invented in the 1800s, hasn’t changed all that much in the intervening years.
 The dies are heavy and expensive and noisy machinery is required.
 Die-stamping machines are also very heavy, occupy substantial amount of floor space, and require special and expensive foundations.
 It’s virtually impossible to form intricate pieces with complex geometric shapes using this method.
 Because two dies are required, tooling costs are high and time-consuming.